-Through the MPH@Simmons program, students complete a health equity practice experience, the Health Equity Change Project, in their local community during the final two terms in the program.
-This two-course sequence combines the traditional MPH practice and culminating experiences into a single opportunity during which students design, implement, and evaluate a project that addresses health inequity in their community.
+Through the MPH@Simmons program, students complete a health equity practice experience, the Health Equity Change Project, in their local community.
+Across the curriculum, key courses lay groundwork for this experience as students develop community-based practice skills, including through an embedded service-learning experience in community organizing and advocacy.
+Over the final year of the program, students complete the Health Equity Change Project with the support of two planning courses and two implementation courses.
+This course sequence combines the traditional MPH practice and culminating experiences into a single opportunity during which students design, implement, and evaluate a project that addresses health inequity in their community.

 Through the Health Equity Change Project, students will:

 Choose a local health inequity that is meaningful to them to be the focus of their project.

 Analyze this inequity to understand the issues surrounding it and points of intervention.

 Identify and partner with an organization that addresses health inequity in their community.

 Design a project proposal that will address that health inequity.